Dr. Griselle Marino, h.c.

 United States

-In County government, Marino began her communications career at the Aviation Department, then served as Director of Media for the Miami-Dade Board of County Commissioners, and later became Public Affairs Manager for Miami-Dade Fire Rescue and the Office of Emergency Management.
-She has represented the County in FEMA emergency exercises and served on the Regional Domestic Security Task Force.
-Her specialized training includes public information roles during disasters and crises involving weapons of mass destruction.
+She previously served as Director of the Media Division of the Miami-Dade Board of County Commissioners beginning in January 2015, where she developed County-wide media strategies to strengthen communication and transparency.
+Earlier, she worked as Public Affairs Manager for Miami-Dade Fire Rescue and the Office of Emergency Management beginning in 2011, where she represented the County in FEMA emergency exercises and served on the Regional Domestic Security Task Force.

-Her public service work has been recognized with numerous honors, including the In the Company of Women Award for Communications and Literature, an honorary Doctorate in Ministry, the Excellence in Public Service Award (2024), and a Congressional Proclamation from Congresswoman Frederica Wilson.
+Her service and leadership have been honored with numerous awards, including the In the Company of Women Award (2020), the Excellence in Public Service Award (2023), and a Congressional Proclamation from Congresswoman Frederica Wilson.

-Raised by strong women, Marino credits her mother — a PhD educator from Cuba who revalidated her credentials in the U.S. — and her aunt for guiding her through life as a young single mother.
-Her father, nearing 89, still works full time and remains a model of integrity and discipline.
-Her greatest pride is her two adult sons, David and Daniel, who inspire her daily and are the driving force behind her relentless advocacy and dedication.
+Raised by strong women, she credits her mother, a PhD educator from Cuba who revalidated her credentials in the U.S., and her aunt, her mother’s twin sister, for instilling resilience, humility, and compassion.
+Her father, now in his late 80s, remains a model of integrity and dedication.
+Her two sons, David and Daniel, are her greatest pride and motivation, inspiring her ongoing commitment to advocacy, equity, and faith-driven leadership.

 Portfolio